Guide to 5 Types of Salesforce Architects

 The guide has outlined the differences in the architect roles typically present in Salesforce projects.
 Five teams can touch one process, and all of those teams need to make individual decisions that will roll up into one big strategic decision.

 We’ve given the spotlight to other aspects that sometimes get neglected (business transformation, change management, people).
-These are architectural considerations, but are sometimes left to other project roles (eg. Business Analysts).
-Salesforce is working to define how these roles match credentials through their certification and enablement programs.
+These are architectural considerations but are sometimes left to other project roles (eg. Business Analysts).